Hanity/ROS-Robot/README.md

   We have created a folder called **catkin_ws** which represents our workspace.
 Within this folder we manually created the **src** folder then we used the command
   `catkin_make`.
 This created the **build** and **devel** directories.

+  #### Launching roscore
+  This is the first thing to be done everytime we use ROS.
+This command launches the ROS Master which is the central node for all other ROS nodes that communicate to build a full ROS-based system.
+Only one instance of this can be called.
   **Note**
   Each time a new terminal is opened, we have to source our workspace using the command `source devel/setup.bash`
 #   ROS Nodes